internetarchive/newsum/README.md

 # Daily TV News Summary

-This is application summarizes daily news from IA's TV News Archive using GPT.
+This application summarizes daily news from TV News Archive of the Internet Archive using GPT.

 To run it locally (in Docker), clone this repository and build a docker image: